-• Strengthening the Capacity of Early Career Researchers to Monitor and Track Progress of Lifen May 17, 2022, during the APHRC Board meeting, streamlining this function and the introduction of knowledge we launched our brand new five-year Strategic Plan. management at the Center, and finally how the Business Holding the freshly printed and beautifully designed Development team is spurring innovation. document in my hands, I stood on the stage surrounded Next, we will delve into the Research Program to learn about by our Board members and senior management team as the strides made in establishing the Data Science Program, confetti gently floated around us.
-In a way, the event was how the Chronic Disease Management team is finding its the end of one journey - a winding process that involved feet, our brand new initiatives in mental health, and much countless consultative meetings with different teams at more. the Center, invigorating events at which the passion of From the Policy Engagement and Communications Program, colleagues shone brightly.
-The process involved making hard decisions, giving up some dreams, and embracing others. we learn about revamping and restructuring the function to be fit for purpose and take us to the next level of impact.
-We At the end of the journey, we stood proudly and admired also learn about the strides made in forging new relationships our handiwork.
-Our 2022-2026 Strategic Plan held a bold around mental health advocacy in West Africa. vision and promise for the Center.
+Strengthening the Capacity of Early Career Researchers to Monitor and Track Progress of Lifesaving Health Interventions at the Center thrives and takes great pride in their work.

+I see a bright future for the Center.
+A future where everyone n May 17, 2022, during the APHRC Board meeting, we launched our brand new five-year Strategic Plan.
+Holding the freshly printed and beautifully designed document in my hands, I stood on the stage surrounded by our Board members and senior management team as confetti gently floated around us.
+In a way, the event was the end of one journey - a winding process that involved countless consultative meetings with different teams at the Center, invigorating events at which the passion of colleagues shone brightly.
+The process involved making hard decisions, giving up some dreams, and embracing others.
+At the end of the journey, we stood proudly and admired our handiwork.
+Our 2022-2026 Strategic Plan held a bold vision and promise for the Center.